codebrew/backbone-rails/README.md

 This generator creates a backbone model and collection inside `app/assets/javascript/backbone/models` to be used to talk to the rails backend.

-### Controller
+### Routers

-    rails g backbone:controller
+    rails g backbone:router

-This generator creates a backbone controller with corresponding views and templates for the given actions provided.
+This generator creates a backbone router with corresponding views and templates for the given actions provided.

 ### Scaffolding

     rails g backbone:scaffold

-This generator creates a controller, views, templates, model and collection to create a simple crud single page app
+This generator creates a router, views, templates, model and collection to create a simple crud single page app

 ## Example Usage